 a) Target audience – Who specifically will use the output

-* Indicate as precisely as possible which individuals/groups/regions within the target organizations will use the output.USA
+* Indicate as precisely as possible which individuals/groups/regions within the target organizations will use the output.
+In addition, indicate as precisely as possible which ITU-D Programmes, Regional Initiatives, and Strategic Objectives the work of the Study Question could/will be relevant to and how the results of the work of the Study Question can/could be used to fulfil the objectives of those relevant Programmes , Regional Initiatives, and Strategic Objectives [USA]

 b) Proposed methods for the implementation of the results

-* In the author's opinion, how should the results of this work best be distributed to and used by the target audienceUSA.
+* In the author's opinion, how should the results of this work best be distributed to and used by the target audience (indicate which Programmes, activities, projects, etc. will be involved in the work of the Study Question) [USA]

+.

 8 Proposed methods of handling the Question or issue